 Crosses, Grave Markers and Fonts

-All sorts of medieval artifacts can be found in Irish churches, churches and museums - some severely weathered and almost unrecognizable, some in full splendor (even in ruined churches).
+All sorts of medieval artefacts can be found in Irish churches, churches and museums - some severely weathered and almost unrecognisable, some in full splendour (even in ruined churches).
 Especially grave slabs with portraits of the deceased are interesting - the most famous being on Strongbow's tomb in Dublin's Christ Church Cathedral.
 From the 15th century richly decorated tombs, often with apostles and saints on the sides, became fashionable.

 Grave slabs used between the 9th and 12th century, sporting richly decorated cross motifs.
 Plus the name of the deceased and a request for a prayer.